-Is Your Company a Federal Subcontractor (and Affirmative Action Employer)?Added by Hawley Troxell in Articles & Publications, Employment Law on December 1, 2014
+Is Your Company a Federal Subcontractor (and Affirmative Action Employer)?Added by Hawley Troxell in Articles & Blogs, Employment Law on December 1, 2014

 The answer to this question may not be as clear as you think.
 Although your company may not directly contract with a federal agency to supply goods or services, it may nevertheless be considered a federal subcontractor by virtue of the nature and volume of goods or services you provide to a federal prime contractor.
 And the stakes are high.